Why is body composition analysis an

 effective tool for bariatrics programs?

-Body composition is essential for understanding the patient’s physiological makeup and guiding targeted therapies to enhance the success of weight management programs.
+Body composition is essential for understanding the patient’s physiological makeup and helps guide targeted therapies to enhance the success of weight management programs.
 InBody devices are non-invasive and convenient, making it the ideal tool to implement into clinical practice.
 The InBody test provides comprehensive results that can be used to educate and engage the patient as well as track health improvements throughout patient interventions.

 In less than 60 seconds, the InBody Test provides easy-to-understand, accurate and objective measurements to evaluate health risks and monitor progress.
 Bariatric professionals can use the InBody to: